 Bunnies have a habit of jumping up without looking which can lead to a nasty shock.
 Also make sure you are careful not to pile up too many loose cushions as these can cause your bunny to lose its footing and slip off.

-To improve safety further it is sensible to block off access underneath your sofa, especially if you have a wooden framed couch as it may have unfinished materials like nails, staples and rough wooden edges that can cause harm.
+To improve safety further it is sensible to block off access underneath your sofa as it may have unfinished materials like nails, staples and rough wooden edges that can cause harm.